MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 - **Unit testing PowerShell modules from .NET**

-  While modules and other libraries designed to expose functionality to PowerShell should be primarily tested from PowerShell (we recommend [Pester][Pester]), sometimes it's necessary to unit test APIs written for a PowerShell module from .NET.
+  While modules and other libraries designed to expose functionality to PowerShell should be primarily tested from PowerShell (we recommend [Pester][15]), sometimes it's necessary to unit test APIs written for a PowerShell module from .NET.
 This situation involves the module code trying to target a number of PowerShell versions, while testing should run it on specific, concrete implementations.

 ## PowerShell NuGet packages at a glance

 In this article, we'll cover the following NuGet packages that expose PowerShell APIs:

-- [PowerShellStandard.Library][psstdlib], a reference assembly that enables building a single assembly that can be loaded by multiple PowerShell runtimes.
+- [PowerShellStandard.Library][31], a reference assembly that enables building a single assembly that can be loaded by multiple PowerShell runtimes.
-- [Microsoft.PowerShell.SDK][pssdk], the way to target and rehost the whole PowerShell SDK
+- [Microsoft.PowerShell.SDK][12], the way to target and rehost the whole PowerShell SDK
-- The [System.Management.Automation][sma] package, the core PowerShell runtime and engine implementation, that can be useful in minimal hosted implementations and for version-specific targeting scenarios.
+- The [System.Management.Automation][32] package, the core PowerShell runtime and engine implementation, that can be useful in minimal hosted implementations and for version-specific targeting scenarios.
 - The **Windows PowerShell reference assemblies**, the way to target and effectively rehost Windows PowerShell (PowerShell versions 5.1 and below).

 > [!NOTE]
-> The [PowerShell NuGet][psnuget] package is not a .NET library package at all, but instead provides
+> The [PowerShell NuGet][30] package is not a .NET library package at all, but instead provides the
-> the PowerShell dotnet global tool implementation.
-This should not be used by any projects, since
+> PowerShell dotnet global tool implementation.
+This should not be used by any projects, since it
-> it only provides an executable.
+> only provides an executable.

 ## PowerShellStandard.Library